 Promotions might double your GMV for a month, but that growth often fades when the discount ends.
 Track organic GMV separately from incentivized stats.
 You need to know your base is growing without the help of a coupon code.

-Split metrics by location or category
+Segment metrics by geography and category

 Expanding to new regions can pull numbers up or down.
 A change in geography or category shifts your take rate even when pricing stays still.
 Split your metrics by location or offer for better visibility.
 It gives you the clarity to explain why your numbers move.